orthonormalremy/dotfiles/README.md

 **1.1 Enable `flakes` and `nix-command`**

-Test if these features are already enabled (should be the case if you used the Determinate Systems installer):
+Check if these features are already enabled (should be the case if you used the Determinate Systems installer):

 ```bash
 # test if `nix-command` is enabled